 Site access on Presslabs

-This section is meant to give you information about the way you can access your site's files.
-There are multiple ways to get access to your site and you'll find them described below.
+There are multiple ways to access your site's files and you'll find each of them described below.

 2. Git Access

-The recommended alternative for accessing your site's code (themes, plugins and the files from the root of your site) is by using Git.
-In case you need to give access to one or more developers to your site's code there are 2 alternatives:
+The recommended way for accessing your site's code (themes, plugins, and the files from the root of your site) is by using Git .

 wp-admin.
-While the support account needs to have a password, which is randomly generated from 64 characters, we don't use a password to connect, but a secured token that is only active for a limited amount of time.
-If for any reason you don't want to give access to our support team to your site's
+While the support account needs to have a password, which is randomly generated out of 64 characters, we don't use a password to connect, but a secured token that is only active for a limited amount of time.
+If, for any reason, you don't want to give access to our support team to your site's

 4. Database Access